Staff & BOARD

 Katie Weatherford - Co-Artistic Director

-Gitana Mims - Artistic Associate - Social MEdia MarKEting & Dir. of Into the Woods
+Gitana Mims - Artistic Associate & Social MEdia

 Gitana Mims is a graduate of Midwestern State University in Wichita Falls, Texas, where she studied under the tutelage of Dr. Don Maxwell.
 She holds a Bachelors of Music in Music Education with an emphasis in Voice.
 Miss Mims has been both teaching privately and musically directing for over a decade while making occasional appearances on stage.
 She has had the privilege to musically direct such shows as “You’re a Good Man Charlie Brown”, “Chicago”, “Little Shop of Horrors”, “Kiss Me, Kate”, and “Godspell”.
 Miss Mims is a lifetime member of the Texas Music Educators Association and National Association of Teachers of Singing; she has also written contributing articles for the Southwestern Musician.
 Currently you can find her in Saint Louis teaching various music classes and lessons as well as performing with a jazz ensemble on North Grand.